Hideki Tojo: Decision for war

 The Emperor summoned Tojo to the Imperial Palace one day before Tojo took office.
 After being informed of his appointment, Tojo was given one order from the Emperor: to make a policy review of what had been sanctioned by the Imperial Conferences.
-Despite being vocally on the side of war, Tojo nevertheless accepted this order, and pledged to obey.
-According to Colonel Akiho Ishii, a member of the Army General Staff, the newly appointed prime minister showed a true sense of loyalty to the emperor performing this duty.
-For example, when Ishii received from Hirohito a communication saying the Army should drop the idea of stationing troops in China to counter the military operations of the Western powers, he wrote a reply for the Prime Minister for his audience with the Emperor.
+Despite being vocally on the side of war, Tojo nevertheless accepted the order and pledged to obey.
+According to Colonel Akiho Ishii, a member of the Army General Staff, the newly appointed prime minister showed a true sense of loyalty to the emperor performing the duty.
+For example, when Ishii received from Hirohito a communication saying the Army should drop the idea of stationing troops in China to counter the military operations of the Western powers, he wrote a reply for Tojo for his audience with the Emperor.
 Tojo then replied to Ishii: "If the Emperor said it should be so, then that's it for me.
 One cannot recite arguments to the Emperor.
 You may keep your finely phrased memorandum."

-On November 2, Tojo and Chiefs of Staff Hajime Sugiyama and Osami Nagano reported to Hirohito that the review had been in vain.
-The Emperor then gave his consent to war.
-The next day, Fleet Admiral Osami Nagano explained in detail the Pearl Harbor attack plan to Hirohito.
-The eventual plan drawn up by Army and Navy Chiefs of Staff envisaged such a mauling of the Western powers that Japanese defense perimeter lines—operating on interior lines of communications and inflicting heavy Western casualties—could not be breached.
-In addition, the Japanese fleet which attacked Pearl Harbor was under orders from Admiral Isoroku Yamamoto to be prepared to return to Japan on a moment's notice, should negotiations succeed.
-Two days later, on November 5, Hirohito approved the operations plan for a war against the West and continued to hold meetings with the military and Tojo until the end of the month.